auros-one/engineering-handbook/agent-guidance/core-system.md

    - Check **triggers** for keyword matches with your task
    - Review **description** to ensure it fits your specific use case

+## Decision Framework

+### When to Access Reference Documentation
+- **Access reference docs when**:
+  - You need specific command syntax or flags
+  - Implementing a pattern for the first time
+  - User explicitly asks for detailed information
+- **Skip reference docs when**:
+  - Following a well-defined workflow
+  - Pattern is already documented in behavior guides
+  - Task is straightforward and covered by core guidance

+### When to Generate Custom Workflows
+- **Use meta-prompt workflow when**:
+  - Task doesn't fit any existing workflow
+  - Discovering a repeated pattern worth documenting
+  - User requests a custom process for their specific needs
+- **Stick to existing workflows when**:
+  - Task clearly matches existing workflow triggers
+  - Only minor adaptations needed

 ## Organized Documentation

 When working on any task, maintain: